 We found 5 orthopedic surgeons who accept TRICARE Prime near Houston, TX.

-Dr. Dean Smith works as a hand surgeon and orthopedist in Houston, TX and Dallas, TX.
-These areas are among Dr. Smith's clinical interests: hand surgery procedures, arthritis, and carpal tunnel syndrome.
-He has a 4.5 out of 5 star average patient rating.
-He is in-network for Aetna EPO, Blue Cross/Blue Shield, TRICARE, and more.
-He is a graduate of the University of Missouri-Columbia School of Medicine and a graduate of the University of New Mexico Health Sciences Center's residency program.
-In addition to English, Dr. Smith speaks Spanish.
-He is professionally affiliated with Park Plaza Hospital and Children's Memorial Hermann Hospital.
+Dr. Dean Smith is a hand surgeon and orthopedic surgeon in Houston, TX and Dallas, TX.
+On average, patients gave Dr. Smith a rating of 4.5 stars out of 5.
+His clinical interests include hand surgery procedures, arthritis, and carpal tunnel syndrome.
+He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and TRICARE, as well as other insurance carriers.
+He graduated from the University of Missouri-Columbia School of Medicine and then he performed his residency at the University of New Mexico Health Sciences Center.
+He is conversant in Spanish.
+Dr. Smith's professional affiliations include Park Plaza Hospital and Children's Memorial Hermann Hospital.

-Clinical interests: Hand Surgery, Arthritis, Carpal Tunnel Syndrome, Congenital Deformities, Hand Surgery
+Clinical interests: Carpal Tunnel Syndrome, Arthritis, Hand Surgery Procedures, Birth Defects

 Conditions / Treatments